rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 * Simulate camera, barcode reader or certain other hardware
 * Run on a Linux development host
 * Perfectly emulate the target hardware platform
-* Render accurately for all Webkits
+* Render accurately for all Webkits and target platforms

 ## Requirements

-We recommend installing the [RhoMobile Suite](rhomobile-install), which runs on Mac OS X and Windows development hosts and is fully integrated with RhoSimulator.
-However, RhoSimulator also can be invoked from the command line or integrated with an IDE you're already using.
+We recommend installing the [RhoMobile Suite](rhomobile-install) for Mac OS X or Windows development hosts, which includes and is fully integrated with RhoSimulator.
+However, RhoSimulator also can be invoked from the command line or integrated with an IDE that you're already using.

 ## Running your application in RhoSimulator